-Each full-time employee is entitled to a rostered day off (RDO) on the basis of one day for each month of employment in addition to days off otherwise provided in this award.
-RDOs do not accrue during any period of annual leave, sick leave, compassionate leave, workers compensation and long service leave that the employee is entitled to.

-RDOs must be taken by employees in accordance with the roster, but may be maybe accumulated and taken consecutively in order to meet the requirements of work.
+- (a) Each full-time employee, in addition to days off elsewhere provided, is entitled to a rostered day off on the basis of one day for each month of employment (subject to suspension of the entitlement during any period of annual leave, personal/carer's leave, compassionate leave, workers compensation and long service leave, as elsewhere provided). - RDOs must be taken by employees in accordance with the roster, but may be accumulated and taken consecutively in order to meet the requirements of work.
 Alternatively, subject to mutual agreement in writing between the employer and an individual employee, any number of accrued rostered days off may be cashed out at the time the employee accesses annual leave.
-Any payment for a rostered day off will be at 20% of the applicable minimum weekly rate.

-- (c) By agreement in writing between the employer and an individual employee, accrued RDOs may be cashed out at the time the employee accesses annual leave.
-Payment for an RDO will be at 20% of the applicable minimum weekly rate in clause 11.1. - (b) In the event that RDOs are accumulated, employees are entitled to one RDO for each month of employment on and after two months' employment provided that the maximum accumulation of RDOs will be 10 over a period of 10 months' employment, exclusive of periods of leave as provided. - (c) Employees must be paid for RDOs at the rate prescribed by clause 11.1. - (d) RDOs may be changed by agreement between the employer and the employee or, in the absence of agreement, by the giving of 48 hours' notice of the change. - (e) Where an employer is required to service a particular industry, plant or section during closure due to annual close down, industrial action, compulsory closure as a result of a legislative direction, other circumstances beyond the control of the employer or in the event of machinery or plant breakdown, an employer may: - (i) require the employees to take a rostered day or days off to coincide with the day or days that the operations are closed, up to a maximum of 10 days; and
+Any payment for a rostered day off will be at 20% of the applicable minimum weekly rate. - (b) In the event that RDOs are accumulated, employees are entitled to one RDO for each month of employment on and after two months' employment provided that the maximum accumulation of RDOs will be 10 over a period of 10 months' employment, exclusive of periods of leave as provided. - (c) Employees must be paid for RDOs at the rate prescribed by clause 11.1. - (d) RDOs may be changed by agreement between the employer and the employee or, in the absence of agreement, by the giving of 48 hours' notice of the change. - (e) Where an employer is required to service a particular industry, plant or section during closure due to annual close down, industrial action, compulsory closure as a result of a legislative direction, other circumstances beyond the control of the employer or in the event of machinery or plant breakdown, an employer may: - (i) require the employees to take a rostered day or days off to coincide with the day or days that the operations are closed, up to a maximum of 10 days; and